Manufacturing Metrics: How to Improve Equipment Effectiveness and Reduce Downtime

 If you’re not focused on improving your manufacturing metrics, you’re going to waste time and money while spoiling your hard-earned reputation.
 If you want to get the most out of your manufacturing cycle, you need to think differently about how you’re measuring your time.

 If you’re looking to improve quality all around, check out our guide to quality assurance.

 How Can You Produce Better Metrics?

-You just need Epicor® Mattec a manufacturing execution system.
-According to Epicor, “Epicor® Mattec MES collects data directly from equipment and operators on the shop floor in real time, minimizing inaccurate and time-consuming manual data collection.
-With information in your hands “right now” you can become proactive, and anticipate and solve production problems before they happen.
-Real-time insight help you pinpoint critical issues, reduce waste, and improve quality and customer service.
+You need Epicor® Mattec, a manufacturing execution system.
+According to Epicor, “Epicor® Mattec MES collects data directly from equipment and operators on the shop floor in real-time, minimizing inaccurate and time-consuming manual data collection.
+Real-time insight helps you pinpoint critical issues, reduce waste, and improve quality and customer service.
+With the information in your hands “right now,” you can become proactive and anticipate and solve production problems before they happen.
 Everyone in the plant and throughout the business can take action to improve manufacturing performance.”